All who know Baxter would agree; he is one cute kid, with big blue eyes and an infectious smile that lights up the room.

-But when he was 6 weeks old, first time parents, Emma and Peter received the devastating news that their baby boy had Acute Myeloid Leukaemia (AML).
+But when he was six-weeks-old, first time parents, Emma and Peter received the devastating news that their baby boy had acute myeloid leukaemia (AML).

-Whilst Baxter spent his first Christmas in hospital, he was given a “Christmas Bear” donated by a generous supporter of The Kids’ Cancer Project.
-Emma recalls; “Seeing Baxter’s eyes light up and look so intently at his bear.
+“Seeing Baxter’s eyes light up and look so intently at his bear.
 It was just so lovely.
-It was a wonderful unexpected gift to receive.”
+It was a wonderful unexpected gift to receive,” said Emma.

 Now, 15 month old Baxter is stable and finally back home, where he was able to celebrate his first birthday surrounded by his family and friends.